Skip to content

 Download Checklist now

-Three life phases of a team in Microsoft Teams
+Three Life Phases of a Team in Microsoft Teams

-In this phase, it is first necessary to define the goal and determine the responsible persons in the team.
+1. Define the goal and determine the responsible persons in the team.

 Regardless of whether a project lasts a few weeks or many months, as long as employees use the team and the goal has not yet been reached, the team is in this active phase.